wyfo/apischema/docs/pydantic_difference.md

     @pydantic.root_validator
     def check_passwords_match(cls, values):
-        # What is the type of of values? of values['password1']
+        # What is the type of of values? of values['password1']?
+        # If you rename password1 field, validator will hardly be updated
         # You also have to test yourself that values are provided
         pw1, pw2 = values.get('password1'), values.get('password2')
         if pw1 is not None and pw2 is not None and pw1 != pw2: